Urban sociology: Evolution of the discipline

-Community liberated: A cross-section of the community lost and community saved arguments, the community liberated theory suggests that the separation of workplace, residence and familial kinship groups has caused urbanites to maintain weak ties in multiple community groups that are further weakened by high rates of residential mobility.
-However, the concentrated number of environments present in the city for interaction increases the likelihood of individuals developing secondary ties, even if they simultaneously maintain distance from tightly knit communities.
-Primary ties that offer the individual assistance in everyday life form out of sparsely-knit and spatially dispersed interactions, with the individual's access to resources dependent on the quality of the ties they maintain within their community.
+Community liberated: A cross-section of the community lost, and community saved arguments, the community liberated theory suggests that the separation of workplace, residence, and familial kinship groups has caused urbanites to maintain weak ties across multiple community groups, which are further weakened by high rates of residential mobility.
+However, the concentration of environments in the city for interaction increases the likelihood that individuals will develop secondary ties, even as they simultaneously maintain distance from tightly knit communities.
+Primary ties that offer the individual assistance in everyday life arise from sparsely knit and spatially dispersed interactions, with the individual's access to resources depending on the quality of the ties they maintain within their community.

-Along with the development of these theories, urban sociologists have increasingly begun to study the differences between the urban, rural and suburban environments within the last half-century.
-Consistent with the community-liberated argument, researchers have in large part found that urban residents tend to maintain more spatially dispersed networks of ties than rural or suburban residents.
-Among lower-income urban residents, the lack of mobility and communal space within the city often disrupts the formation of social ties and lends itself to creating an unintegrated and distant community space.
-While the high density of networks within the city weakens relations between individuals, it increases the likelihood that at least one individual within a network can provide the primary support found among smaller and more tightly knit networks.
+Along with the development of these theories, urban sociologists have increasingly studied the differences among urban, rural, and suburban environments over the last half-century.
+Consistent with the community-liberated argument, researchers have found that, in large part, urban residents tend to maintain more spatially dispersed networks of ties than rural or suburban residents.
+Among lower-income urban residents, the lack of mobility and communal space within the city often disrupts the formation of social ties and fosters an unintegrated, distant community.
+While the high density of networks within the city weakens relations between individuals, it increases the likelihood that at least one individual in a network can provide the primary support found in smaller, more tightly knit networks.

 Since the 1970s, research into social networks has focused primarily on the types of ties developed within residential environments.
-Bonding ties, common in tightly knit neighbourhoods, consist of connections that provide an individual with primary support, such as access to income or upward mobility among a neighbourhood organization.
-Bridging ties, in contrast, are the ties that weakly connect strong networks of individuals together.
-A group of communities concerned about the placement of a nearby highway may only be connected through a few individuals that represent their views at a community board meeting, for instance.
+Bonding ties, common in tightly knit neighborhoods, consist of connections that provide an individual with primary support, such as access to income or upward mobility within a neighborhood organization.
+Bridging ties, in contrast, are ties that weakly connect strong networks of individuals.
+A group of communities concerned about the placement of a nearby highway may only be connected through a few individuals who represent their views at a community board meeting, for instance.

-However, as the theory surrounding social networks has developed, sociologists such as Alejandro Portes and the Wisconsin model of sociological research began placing increased leverage on the importance of these weak ties.
+However, as the theory surrounding social networks has developed, sociologists such as Alejandro Portes and the Wisconsin model of sociological research have placed greater emphasis on the importance of these weak ties.
 While strong ties are necessary for providing residents with primary services and a sense of community, weak ties bring together elements of different cultural and economic landscapes in solving problems affecting a great number of individuals.
-As theorist Eric Oliver notes, neighbourhoods with vast social networks are also those that most commonly rely on heterogeneous support in problem-solving, and are also the most politically active.
+As theorist Eric Oliver notes, neighborhoods with vast social networks most commonly rely on heterogeneous support in problem-solving and are the most politically active.